Long-Term Drug & Alcohol Rehab: Why It Might Be Beneficial

-The most important conclusion of this study is that it once again proved that longer addiction treatment significantly improves long term recovery rates.
-There has been an argument supporting longer-length rehab treatment for many years, and several other research results have supported the claim that a short 30-day-quick-fix treatment plan has high relapse rates.
+The most important conclusion of this study is that it proved longer addiction treatment significantly improves long-term recovery rates.
+There has been an argument supporting longer-length rehab treatment for many years, and several other research results have supported the claim that a short, 30-day-quick-fix treatment plan has high relapse rates.

-A 2001 study by the University of California included 1,167 adolescents undergoing treatment for substance abuse and showed that those who were in rehab treatment for longer than 90 days were less likely to relapse, as compared to adolescents who only stayed 21 days.
+A 2001 study by the University of California included 1,167 adolescents undergoing treatment for substance abuse.
+It showed that those in rehab treatment for longer than 90 days were less likely to relapse than adolescents who only stayed 21 days.